First Presbyterian Church (McAlester, Oklahoma)

 First Presbyterian Church is a church building at 222 E. Washington Avenue in McAlester, Oklahoma.
 It was built in the early 1900's.
+Its predecessor building, a wooden structure at 101 E. Washington Avenue is listed on the National Register of Historic Places.

-It is a three-story brick building at the corner of E. Washington Ave. and 2nd Street.
-It continues to serve as the congregational building for the First Presbyterian Church of McAlester with Sunday services at 10:55 am (weather permitting).
+The current church building is a larger three-story brick building at the corner of E. Washington Avenue and 2nd Street.
+It serves as the congregational building for the First Presbyterian Church of McAlester with Sunday services at 10:55 am (weather permitting).

+The current church is part of the Presbyterian Church (USA) Eastern Oklahoma Presbytery.
+The church pipe organ is a Reuter Organ Co.
+(Opus 1863,1975) and has 16 ranks.